a11599/pmi/README.md

 ### `timer_start`

-Starts an AT BIOS compatible protected mode timer IRQ handler to prevent mode switches to real mode for handling default IRQ 0 activities.
-This will prevent any custom real mode extensions/TSRs built on the timer interrupt from running.
+Start an AT BIOS compatible protected mode timer IRQ handler to prevent mode switches to real mode for handling default IRQ 0 activities.
+This will prevent any custom real mode extensions/TSRs relying on the real mode timer interrupt from running.

 Inputs: